Consumer protection

 Application to certify a class action against Japanauto-Israel Auto Corporation and Subaru Corporation, on behalf of purchasers of cars manufactured in 2007-2011 by Subaru Corporation.
 In the application, which was filed in July 2017, the applicants claim that a defect in the cars causes an excessive oil consumption and requires various repairs.
 The applicants request compensation for sums they where forced to pay due to the defect and an extension of the warranty period.

-Our office represents the applicants, together with Shahar Cohen.
+Our office represented the applicants, together with Shahar Cohen.

-Documents: Application to Certify the Class Action, Decision Approving the Settlement.
+Documents: Application to Certify the Class Action, Final Judgement.

 Goren v.
 Bitan Wines